kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 ### Source Code Cloning Claims

 The OIDC token also contains claims that can be used to clone the appropriate version of the source code:

-Sure, here's the selected text rewritten with present tense verbs, while keeping the formatting:

 - `repository`: The repository where the workflow run occurs.
 - `repository_owner`: The owner of the repository where the workflow run occurs.